knallmacher/template-website/README.md

 ## Features

+- **Impeccable design gate**: reviews every file an AI agent writes for design defects (spacing, type hierarchy, contrast) the moment it's written, not at the end of a session
+- **Multi-agent wiring**: hooks and skills preconfigured for Claude Code (`.claude/`) and Codex (`.codex/`), plus a harness-agnostic skill copy (`.agents/`), so the same design gate applies regardless of which agent is doing the building
 - **Astro + React**: static-first site generation with React islands (`@astrojs/react`) for interactive components
 - **Tailwind + shadcn/ui**: utility CSS and theme tokens in `src/styles/global.css`, ready to rebrand per client
-- **Impeccable design review**: automated frontend design QA wired in as an agent skill, run on demand or via a scheduled update workflow
-- **Visual QA suite**: Playwright + axe-core scripts covering console errors, accessibility, narrow-viewport overflow, and colour contrast
+- **Visual QA suite**: Playwright + axe-core scripts covering console errors, accessibility, narrow-viewport overflow, and colour contrast — the automated checks a human reviewer would otherwise have to run by hand on agent-produced UI
 - **German legal document templates**: Impressum and Datenschutzerklärung as an Astro content collection, ready to fill in per client
 - **Template sync workflow**: propagates shared updates (legal text, tooling, config) from this repo into site repos created from it